Sociological imagination refers to a way of seeing the world which transcends the individual and takes a sociological view of the world.

 Affirmative action policies are the result of applying the sociological imagination to the fact of the under-representation of non-dominant groups of people in society.

 Affirmative action policies are policies that seek to correct imbalances in society arising out of historical and social reasons.
+Their benefit is that they can increase inclusion and diversity, while others argue that they unfairly discriminate against individuals based upon identity markers alone.

 For instance, in the USA, several universities reserve seats for members of the African-American, indigenous American, and other marginalized communities.